 On March 20, 2020, Mayor Ralph Gutierrez declared a local state of disaster and public health emergency.
 Schertz City Council extended the declaration on March 24, 2020.
 At the June 23, 2020 City Council meeting, Council extended the declaration of disaster and public health emergency until the Disaster Declaration put in place by Governor Abbott expires.

 Some city events, programs, and services have been impacted by COVID-19 and more information is provided on our News and Information section of the website’s homepage.
 The City continues to share updates with residents on Schertz.com, and the City’s Facebook page.

 Governor Abbott announced on February 9, 2021, that the Texas Department of Housing and Community Affairs (TDHCA) has launched the Texas Rent Relief Program — the first statewide rent and utility assistance program for qualifying households throughout Texas.
 This program has been created to administer the more than $1 billion allocated to Texas through the latest federal COVID-19 stimulus bill.
 TDHCA will begin accepting applications for the program on Monday, February 15th, but Texans can visit TexasRentRelief.com starting today to learn more about qualifications, required documents, and the application process.

-On March 2 Governor Abbott announced Executive Order (GA-34) which goes into effect at 12:01 a.m. on Wednesday, March 10, 2021.
-Executive Order (GA-34) lifts the statewide mask mandate in Texas and increases the capacity of all businesses and facilities in the state to 100 percent.
+On March 2 Governor Abbott announced Executive Order (GA-34) which lifted the statewide mask mandate in Texas and increased the capacity of all businesses and facilities in the state to 100 percent.
 This order supersedes GA-17, GA-25, GA-29 (mask mandate) & GA-31.

 All businesses should continue to follow the minimum standard health protocols from the Texas Department of State Health Services (DSHS).